9 Best Sustainable Swimwear Brands For Summer

 Price: $59 and up

 Patagonia has everything you need for ethical swimwear for women and men.
-They've got trunks, bikinis, one-pieces, and even wet suits - Surfs up dude!
+They've got trunks, bikinis, one-pieces, and even wet suits - Surfs up, dude!
 They are all about fit, function, and style.
-They have a few really cute patterns and some solid colors that will basically go with anything!
+They have some cute patterns and solid colors that will basically go with anything!

 Patagonia's — fabrics and materials